ddev/ddev.com/src/content/blog/eight-more-ways-to-get-the-most-out-of-ddev-local.md

   - DevOps
 ---

 In this post, I’m going to give you a quick overview of some tips, tricks, and a couple of cool geeky features DDEV users often overlook.
 From the start, we’ve had a vision of building a dev-to-deploy toolset.
 We started with DDEV to give you a stable, reliable, universal local development environment.
-To create a “just works” experience meant we’ve made some assumptions so you can get started quickly.
-On the other hand, DDEV also gives power users the flexibility to adapt and change the tools—even on a per-project basis—to suit their needs.
+To create a smooth experience, we’ve made some assumptions so you can get started quickly.
+DDEV also gives power users the flexibility to adapt and change the tools—even on a per-project basis—to suit their needs.
 So, if you’re brand new to using DDEV, there might be things you’ve missed.

 [Download DDEV](https://github.com/ddev/ddev)